Teacher Leadership (MEd)

 - A cumulative 2.75 (4.0 scale) grade point average or higher on all undergraduate work for regular admission and a cumulative 2.50 (4.0 scale) for provisional admission.
 A cumulative 3.0 (4.0 scale) grade point average on any transfer graduate work.

-- A clear, renewable level 4 or higher professional teaching, service, or leadership certificate in the field of study for which the applicant will specialize.
+- Clear, renewable level 4 or higher induction or professional teaching, service, or leadership certificate in any field.

 - A personal statement of purpose not to exceed 400 words, which identifies the applicant’s interest in the program and reason for pursuing graduate study.